 Domain authority in international markets needs a pretty different approach compared to regular domestic link building.
 You can’t just copy whatever worked in your home market and hope it does the same thing everywhere else, in every region.
 It usually doesn’t work like that.

-Local backlinks from trusted, authoritative websites in your target markets send really strong signals to search engines about how relevant and credible you are in those regions.
-So yeah, you want to start by finding industry-specific directories, local business associations, and regional trade publications that accept listings or guest contributions.
-A lot of these platforms already have solid trust with both users and search engines in their own markets, which kind of helps you borrow that trust.
+Local backlinks from trusted websites in your target markets send strong relevance and credibility signals.
+Start with industry directories, local business associations, and regional trade publications that accept listings or guest contributions.
+These platforms already have trust in their markets, which makes them useful early authority sources.

 You should also spend time building actual relationships with local media outlets and journalists who write about your industry.
 Tools like Prowly or Muck Rack can help you figure out which journalists are relevant in specific countries, instead of just guessing.
 When you pitch stories, make sure they’re really tied to local market trends and problems, not just some generic company announcement that could be from anywhere.